Photo-of-Sajini-Ponmala

 Experience as a Homoeopath in the UK:

-I then went part time and also worked for Ainsworths Homeopathic Pharmacy, London.
-Ainsworths is a company with a lot of good will, a great legacy, innumerable and staunch homeopathy lovers as its customers.
-Ainsworths pharmacy is a very old Homeopathic Pharmacy.
-They prepare their own remedies.
+Following this, I went part time and also worked for Ainsworths Homeopathic Pharmacy, London.
+Ainsworths is a company with a lot of good will, a great legacy, innumerable and staunch supporters of homeopathy as customers.
+Ainsworths pharmacy is a very old Homeopathic Pharmacy and also prepare the remedies.
 They also supply the royal family and hold the royal warrants.

 Beliefs & Hobbies:

-I, Sajini Ponmala believe in God, the Almighty/Krishna for me, the Universe.
-Undoubtedly, I have always been like that, maybe more clarity has come with age.
+Basically I am a believer in God, the Almighty/Krishna for me, the Universe!
+To be honest, I have always been like that, obviously, more clarity has come with age.
 In contrast, my father was a non-believer in God.
 I am grateful that I was brought up in an environment that encouraged free thinking from the very beginning.

-I am thankful that life has taught me to look at every problem as an opportunity to learn something from it.
-I have learnt to look at the possibilities to grow rather than blame situations or the people in my life.
-I believe that there is a solution to every challenge.
+With time, I have been determined to look at every problem as an opportunity.
+If it ended fine, then good, if not, there was always some learning there.
+I have learnt to look at the possibilities to grow rather than blame the situations or the people in my life.
+After all, there is a solution to every challenge.
 We just have to figure that out.

 I know I haven’t found my passions fully yet and that I am in the process of discovering myself.